-Polish Ukrainian boxer Oleksandr Usyk knocked out Daniel Dubois in the ninth round of his WBA (Super), IBF, WBO, IBO heavyweight title defense in Wroclaw on August 26.
+Polish Ukrainian boxer Oleksandr Usyk knocked out Daniel Dubois in the ninth round of his WBA (Super), IBF, WBO, and IBO heavyweight title defense in Wroclaw on August 26.

-Usyk knocked out Dubois in round 9.
+Usyk knocked out Dubois in the 9th round.

 Hong Duy